Episode 16 (Twin Peaks): Production

-Although credited, Mädchen Amick, Sherilyn Fenn, Jack Nance and Joan Chen do not appear in this episode.
+Although credited, Mädchen Amick, Sherilyn Fenn, Jack Nance, and Joan Chen do not appear in this episode.
 Ray Wise leaves the regular cast after this episode.

 Themes

 Leland Palmer's final moments in "Episode 16" feature spiritual themes.
-In The Philosophy of David Lynch, Simon Riches draws comparison between Leland's death and Cooper's use of the Tibetan method in "Episode 2".
-Using an extract from Desire Under the Douglas Firs: Entering the Body of Reality in Twin Peaks, a critical essay by Martha Nochimson, Riches explains that Cooper acts as Leland's "spiritual guide", which is "a narrative realization of Cooper's Tibetan Method."
+In The Philosophy of David Lynch, Simon Riches draws comparison between Cooper guiding Leland to "find the light" as he dies and his use of the "Tibetan method" of divination in "Episode 2".
+Using an extract from Desire Under the Douglas Firs: Entering the Body of Reality in Twin Peaks, a critical essay by Martha Nochimson, Riches argues that Cooper acts as Leland's "spiritual guide", which is "a narrative realization of Cooper's Tibetan Method."

 Broadcast and reception

 "Episode 16" was originally broadcast on the American Broadcasting Company (ABC) network on December 1, 1990.
 The initial broadcast was watched by 12.4 million households in the United States—which represented 15 percent of the available audience and 7.9 percent of all households in the country.
 The ratings denoted a further decline since the revelation of Laura Palmer's killer in "Episode 14", which attracted 17.2 million viewers.
 The preceding episode, "Episode 15" was seen by 13.3 million households and the following episode, "Episode 17", suffered a further decline, attracting 11.1 million households.

 Critical reception to "Episode 16" has been positive.
 Writing for The A.V.
 Club, Keith Phipps said that the installment "feels rushed" but suggested that "there's still a lot [...] that works."
 He further added: "'that gum you like is going to come back in style,' remains an endlessly quotable line and Palmer's death scene is well handled with, again, some superb Ray Wise acting.
 And while I fully accept that Twin Peaks wants us to buy into its woodsy-mystico mythology of good and evil, I like that Wise plays it as if it might be all in his head to the end" but stated that the final scene was "clumsy."
 AllRovi's Andrea LeVasseur referred to the episode's ending as "a final chaotic conclusion."

+Series co-creator Mark Frost cited Leland's death scene as one of his two favourites across all three series when interviewed in 2025.